 Tumblr also has a messaging service, so it’s a faster way to reach out to fellow artists and connect.

-Like Tumblr, Pinterest is also very different from DeviantArt being that it was not built to be a portfolio site.
+Like Tumblr, Pinterest is very different from DeviantArt being that it was not built to be an online portfolio site.
 But because of the aesthetic features of Pinterest, it only makes sense to be on this list.

 Again, I advise against using Pinterest as the main design portfolio.
 Instead, use it as a supplement to other platforms.